INDIANA CONSTRUCTION ACCIDENT ATTORNEY

 In some construction accident cases, a construction worker may be able to file a third-party claim against a negligent person.
 In other situations, the injured party might not be a construction worker at all, but instead a pedestrian who suffered injuries while passing by a construction site.
 In such situations, it may be necessary to file a construction accident lawsuit.
 Under Ind.
 Code. § 34-11-2-4, plaintiffs have two years from the date of injury to file a claim for compensation.

-CONTACT A CONSTRUCTION ACCIDENT LAWYER IN FORT WAYNE
+CONTACT A CONSTRUCTION ACCIDENT ATTORNEY IN FORT WAYNE

 Were you injured in a construction accident?
 You should get started on your case as soon as possible with the help of an experienced construction accident attorney in Fort Wayne.
 An advocate at our firm can look at the facts of your case and can begin working on your claim.
-Contact Delventhal Law Office LLC for more information.
+Contact Delventhal Law Office LLC for more information and call (260) 484-6655.

 AREAS WE PRACTICE